JeremyBreton/weekaway-back/README.md

 # WeekAway API Back

-This API is serving all the necessaring data to our front project in react you can acces to routes and more on http://yourdomain/api-docs/
+This API is serving all the necessaring data to our front project in react You can acces to routes and more on http://yourdomain/api-docs/ You can also acces to our front repository [here](/https://github.com/O-clock-Arancini/projet-12-weekly-friendly-front)

 ## How to install it?